 The Bundi district collector's office has received a letter, which threatened her to solve the issue of Hindu groups demanding permission to perform a puja at the Maandhata Balaji cenotaph on the Tiger Hill here, or face consequences, police said today.
-The office of District Collector Shivangi Swarnkar received the handwritten letter on Friday.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)